Real number: Cardinality

 The set of all real numbers is uncountable, in the sense that while both the set of all natural numbers {1, 2, 3, 4, ...} and the set of all real numbers are infinite sets, there exists no one-to-one function from the real numbers to the natural numbers.
-The cardinality of the set of all real numbers is called the cardinality of the continuum and commonly denoted by $\mathfrak c.$ It is strictly greater than the cardinality of the set of all natural numbers, denoted $\aleph_0$ and called Aleph-zero or aleph-nought.
+The cardinality of the set of all real numbers is called the cardinality of the continuum and commonly denoted by $\mathfrak c.$ It is strictly greater than the cardinality of the set of all natural numbers, denoted $\aleph_0$ and called aleph-zero or aleph-nought.
 The cardinality of the continuum equals the cardinality of the power set of the natural numbers, that is, the set of all subsets of the natural numbers.

 The statement that there is no cardinality strictly greater than $\aleph_0$ and strictly smaller than $\mathfrak c$ is known as the continuum hypothesis (CH).
-It is neither provable nor refutable using the axioms of Zermelo–Fraenkel set theory including the axiom of choice (ZFC)—the standard foundation of modern mathematics.
-In fact, some models of ZFC satisfy CH, while others violate it.
+The axiom system most commonly used in mathematics, Zermelo-Fraenkel set theory with the axiom of choice (ZFC), is insufficient to decide whether CH holds: assuming that ZFC is consistent, CH can be neither proved nor disproved within ZFC, since some models of ZFC satisfy CH, while others violate it.